Verteego/vds-doc/docker.rst

 1. Install Docker
 """"""""""""""""""
 | Head to https://www.docker.com/community-edition#/download and download and install docker for your specfic plateform, docker is supported by Windows, Mac Os, Linux.
-| Once installed you'll have access to docker command (docker and dock-compose) using the command line.
+| Once installed you'll have access to docker command (docker and docker-compose) using the command line.

 ::